CumulusNetworks/docs/content/cumulus-linux/Layer-3/Bidirectional-Forwarding-Detection---BFD.md

 and with the asynchronous operating mode only (Cumulus Linux does not support demand mode).

-You uUse the echo function primarily to test the forwarding path on a remote system.
+You use the echo function primarily to test the forwarding path on a remote system.
 To enable the echo function, set `echoSupport` to *1* in the topology file.

-OnceAfter the echo packets are looped by the remote system, the BFD control packets can be sent at a much lower rate.
-You configure this lower rate by setting the `slowMinTx` parameter in the topology file to a non-zero value ofin milliseconds.
+Once the echo packets are looped by the remote system, the BFD control packets can be sent at a much lower rate.
+You configure this lower rate by setting the `slowMinTx` parameter in the topology file to a non-zero value of milliseconds.

-You can use more aggressive detection times for echo packets sincbecause the round-trip time is reduced because they are; echo packets accessing the forwarding path.
-You can configure the detection interval by setting the `echoMinRx` parameter in the topology file to a non-zero value of milliseconds; the .
-The minimum setting is 50 milliseconds.
-Once
-After configured, BFD control packets are sent out at this required minimum echo Rx interval.
+You can use more aggressive detection times for echo packets since the round-trip time is reduced because they are accessing the forwarding path.
+You configure the detection interval by setting the `echoMinRx` parameter in the topology file to a non-zero value of milliseconds; the minimum setting is 50 milliseconds.
+Once configured, BFD control packets are sent out at this required minimum echo Rx interval.
 This indicates to the peer that the local system can loop back the echo packets.
 Echo packets are transmitted if the peer supports receiving echo packets.

 ### <span>About the Echo Packet</span>